deadfry42/rubylox/README.md

 Please join the discord server if you'd like to play the game / talk about this game w/ me and some others maybe: https://discord.gg/RfHFJ59khG
+This link is also in the github wiki.

 ## Support me!
 There is currently no way to support me as this is only a passion project I started for fun, and I don't think i need any support atm.